 Some of these might be landscaping work, or similar oddjobs, but it might be great summertime work!

-10. Offer To Do Jobs on Zaarly
+10. Offer To Do Jobs on Zaarly and Airtasker

 Zaarly is a website that connects those offering random services (like walking a dog, being a personal assistant for a day, giving guitar lessons, etc) with buyers who are looking for those services.
 I would suggest checking out some of the ideas listed on the site and sign up and offer those services